saikiranmvss/kickstart-linux/README.md

-# Kickstarter Clone - ReactJS, NodeJS, MySQL
+# Kickstarter - ReactJS, NodeJS, MySQL

 This project is a **Kickstarter Clone** built using **ReactJS** for the frontend, **Node.js** for the backend, and **MySQL** as the database.
 The goal is to provide a platform for launching projects, accepting pledges, and supporting creators, just like Kickstarter.